The Equality Act 2010 came into force on 1 October 2010 and replaced all existing equality legislation.

 Provision of information in other formats

-The school is able to provide information in alternative formats such as email, enlarged print version and other formats by arrangement.
+The school is able to provide information in alternative formats such as email, enlarged print and other formats by arrangement.

 Access & Inclusion (SEN)